MirceaS/monoidal-nets/README.md

 # monoidal-nets
-This is an Agda library developed for the formalisation of String Diagrams (Hypergraphs) along with proofs that they, with the usual operations, form a Symmetric Monoidal Category.
+This is an Agda library developed for the formalisation of String Diagrams along with proofs that they, with the usual operations, form a Symmetric Monoidal Category.

 **This library uses the K axiom and the --safe flag.**